kristoff-it/zig-okredis/REPLIES.md

 The previous examples produced types that are easy to free.
 Later we will see more complex examples where it becomes tedious to free everything by hand.
-For this reason heyredis includes `freeReply`, which frees recursively a value produced by `sendAlloc`.
+For this reason OkRedis includes `freeReply`, which frees recursively a value produced by `sendAlloc`.
 The following examples will showcase how to use it.

 ```zig